jule-go/college_adviser/project_organization/proposal_timeplan.md

     - look into data
     - look into model architectures
     - make timeplan / proposal
-    - create seql database from data
     - create a basic ontology
     - (evgl. include information on how to generate dialogs)
  * 24.05. - 06.06. (incl. holiday)
+    - create sql database from data
-    - generate dialogs
+    - generate dialogues
     - convert data into format for SOLOIST model
  * 07.06. - 13.06.
     - get familiar with SOLOIST architecture / usage